1. Make a plan

 In comparing different appliances, familiarise yourself with energy rating labels.
 The more stars, the more efficient the appliance and the cheaper and more efficient it will be to run.

-Another useful resource is community groups on social media which include individuals who have (or are in the process) of switching from gas-powered to electric homes.
+Another useful resource is community groups on social media which include people like you who have switched some or all appliances to electric.
 It’s a great place to learn from people who have already been through the process and can therefore provide invaluable advice based on their experiences.

 Want to dive deeper into switching to electric cooktops, heating and hot water?
 See our guides on electric cooktops, heating and hot water.
 Check them out to start your electric journey today!